 The university is required to review the Motor Vehicle Record (MVR) of all authorized drivers to evaluate their licensing status and citation history.
-Based on the MVR review, each driver's status is classified as acceptable, conditional, or unacceptable.
+Based on the MVR review, each driver's status is classified as acceptable, conditional, high risk or unacceptable.
 This section describes the MVR review process and the point system used for assigning driver status.

-- a.
-A standard MVR review includes the most recent 39 month period from the date of the request.
-If the full 39 month record is not reasonably available for review, the available record will be evaluated by RM&S on a case-by-case basis.
-Citations that are more than 39 months in the past are not included in the review. - b.
-MVR review is initially conducted for new hires as part of the university's background screening process, and for university drivers when they register with RM&S. - c.
-Standard MVR review is scheduled at least annually for all registered drivers.
-MVR review is also performed after any vehicle accident involving a university driver, on an increased frequency for conditional drivers, and on request from a supervisor if there is a reasonable basis for the request.
+- 1. A standard MVR review includes the most recent 39-month period from the date of the request.
+If the full 39-month record is not reasonably available for review, the available record will be evaluated by RMS on a case-by-case basis.
+Citations that are more than 39 months in the past are not included in the review. - 2.
+MVR review is initially conducted for new hires as part of the university's background screening process, and within 1 month for university drivers when they first register with RMS. - 3.
+Standard MVR review is scheduled at least monthly for all authorized drivers holding an Arizona driver's license.
+MVR review also may also be performed after any vehicle accident involving a university driver, and on request from a supervisor if there is a reasonable basis for the request.

-- d.
+- Authorized drivers holding non-Arizona licenses will have an MVR review completed at least annually. - 4.
 All MVR reviews required for hiring decisions are conducted by Human Resources.
-Human Resources reviews the MVR and advises the hiring authority and RM&S of the applicant's status as acceptable, conditional, or unacceptable, so this information can be incorporated into the hiring decision.
-Costs associated with MVR review are the responsibility of the hiring department. - e.
-MVR reviews required outside the hiring process (students, volunteers, current employees) are conducted by RM&S at no charge to departments, provided the required 39 month driving record is all from Arizona.
-In the event of an adverse finding only (conditional or unacceptable), RM&S forwards this information to the driver's supervisor and Department Head with any specific driving limitations and instructions that arise from the driver's MVR review. - f.
-If MVR review outside the hiring process (students, volunteers, current employees) requires an out-of-state record for any portion of the 39 month driving record, the record must be obtained through Human Resources.
-Associated costs are the responsibility of the sponsoring or employing department. - g.
-MVR review information is considered a personnel record, and is therefore not subject to public records inspection or release unless required by subpoena, court order, or law.
+Human Resources reviews the MVR and advises the hiring authority and RMS of the applicant's status as acceptable, conditional, high risk or unacceptable, so this information can be incorporated into the hiring decision.
+Costs associated with MVR review are the responsibility of the hiring department. - 5.
+MVR reviews required outside the hiring process (students, student employees, volunteers, current employees) are conducted by RMS at no charge to departments, provided the required 39 month driving record is all from Arizona.
+In the event of an adverse finding only (conditional, high risk, or unacceptable), RMS forwards this information to the driver's supervisor and Department Head with any specific driving limitations and instructions that arise from the driver's MVR review. - 6.
+If MVR review outside the hiring process (student employees, volunteers, current employees) requires an out-of-state record for any portion of the 39-month driving record, the record must be obtained through Human Resources.
+Associated costs are the responsibility of the sponsoring or employing department.
+Students driving for university club activities may obtain a 39-month report form their license state and provide that to RMS for review. - 7.
+MVR review information is considered a personnel record and is therefore not subject to public records inspection or release unless required by subpoena, court order, or law.

-Each driver's Motor Vehicle Record (MVR) is evaluated using the point system outlined below:
+Each driver's Motor Vehicle Record (MVR) is evaluated using the points as assigned by the Arizona Motor Vehicle Division or by the issuing state agency for non-Arizona licenses.